chris-visser/meteor-vue-admin/src/app/features/auth/README.md

 from the system using the UI.

 ### Auth related emails
 Some procedures require e-mail verification.
-Right now, only 'registration' requires it.
-An e-mail will be sent to the user with a link that allows them to confirm.
-When no e-mail configuration is set, the verification e-mail will end up on the server console allowing a convinient way for a developer to test this flow locally.
+An e-mail will be sent to the user with a link that allows them to confirm their action.
+When no e-mail configuration is set, the verification e-mail will end up on the server console allowing a convenient way for a developer to test this flow locally.

+The url in the reset password url in the e-mail is slightly different depending on the selected `gatewayMode`.
+In case of "redirect" it will be `/reset-password?token={token}`.
+In case of "modal" it will be `?modal=reset-password&token={token}`

 ### User session and the Vuex Store
 The user session is kept in the Vuex store which allows other components to work